tinypondfish/LOL-analysis-/README.md

 ></iframe>
 Since the p-value is less than the threshold of 0.5, I reject the null hypothesis.
 This shows a strong evidence of dependence between the columns.
 Therefore, the missingness of `pick1` depends on `position`.

-Second, I tested whether the missingness of `pick1` depends on `result`.
+Second, I tested whether the missingness of `pick1` depends on match outcome, `result`.

+**Null Hypothesis**: The distribution of match outcomes is the same when pick1 is missing and when it is not missing.

+**Alternative Hypothesis**: The distribution of match outcomes is not the same when pick1 is missing and when it is not missing.

+After performing the permutation test, the resulting p-value was 1 and the observed statistic was 0.0.
+The plot below displays the empirical distribution of the TVDs.
 <iframe
   src="assets/mar_independent.html"
   width="800"